 In my earlier years, I was heavily committed to wanting things to go my way.

-I lived guided by the illusion, that trying to control what I experienced was the way to go, in order to get things to be the way I wanted them to be.
+I lived by the illusion that trying to control what I experienced was the way to go.

 It was a very mind-centric way of living.
 It was also really dumb.
-But it was what I learned and what I knew.
+But it was what I knew – how I was taught to live.

-Err, OK – all the time.
 The more I tried to control, the more out of control things became.
 It created a very, “life sucks and then you die” kind of vibe.
-Which was, well, gruesome for my spirit.
+Which was gruesome for my spirit.

-Putting a lot on emphasis on the brain needing to be in a position of power goes along with a core, learned, and primal, yet irrational, belief.
+Putting a lot of emphasis on the brain needing to be in a position of power goes along with a core, learned, and primal yet irrational belief.
 Which is this:

 We believe our brains are so advanced, and that we as humans are somehow so advanced that we are in a position to be the almighty knowers of THE WAY things need to unfold for us.

-Our own spiritual, mental and emotional demise is born of believe that THE WAY is the way we prefer.
+Our spiritual, mental and emotional demise is born of believing that THE WAY is the way we prefer.